powerfulseal/powerfulseal/docs/5_setup.md

 It should look something like [this](https://github.com/bloomberg/powerfulseal/blob/master/docs/media/setup.png).

+## Cloud drivers

+In order to interact with VMs, you're going to need to configure a cloud driver.
+[Learn more](./cloud-provider-requirements)

 ## Minikube

 It's easy to use `minikube` with the Seal.
 It should run well on the default settings.
 If you choose to use SSH access, you're going to need these options: